Jesus in the Talmud: Related narrative from Celsus

-The Platonistic philosopher Celsus, writing circa 150 to 200 CE, wrote a narrative describing a Jew who discounts the story of the Virgin Birth of Jesus.
+The Platonistic philosopher Celsus (circa 150 to 200 CE) in his treatise The True Word wrote a narrative describing a Jew who discounts the story of the Virgin Birth of Jesus.
 Scholars have remarked on the parallels (adultery, father's name "Panthera", return from Egypt, magical powers) between Celsus' account and the Talmudic narratives.
 In Celsus' account, the Jew says:

 "...
 [Jesus] came from a Jewish village and from a poor country woman who earned her living by spinning.
 He says that she was driven out by her husband, who was a carpenter by trade, as she was convicted of adultery.
 Then he says that after she had been driven out by her husband and while she was wandering about in a disgraceful way she secretly gave birth to Jesus.
 He states that because he [Jesus] was poor he hired himself out as a workman in Egypt, and there tried his hand at certain magical powers on which the Egyptians pride themselves; he returned full of conceit, because of these powers, and on account of them gave himself the title of God ... the mother of Jesus is described as having been turned out by the carpenter who was betrothed to her, as she had been convicted of adultery and had a child by a certain soldier named Panthera."